kyletmartinez/after-effects-scripts/Layers/README.md

 ### [Find Specific Effect (v2.2)](Find_Specific_Effect.jsx)

-Find all instances of a specific efffect in the current project.
+Find all instances of a specific effect in the current project.
 Add additional effects to be checked to the `MatchNames` object.

 ---